How To Set Up Debian Linux Internet Servers

 Where to learn more - The best of our bookshelves:

 Trust me, Linux Apache Web Server Administration is the only Apache book you'll need.
 It thoroughly covers Apache and all the goodies including both IP-based and name-based virtual hosting, advanced directives, CGI, SSI, SSL, redirection, and using modules.
 If you want to set up a Web server that requires someone to log in to view the site's contents there's an entire chapter on options for how to do this.
 He also gives some sample Web pages (the HTML code for them) that you can use to securely monitor your Apache server over the Web and test out SSI.
 It's written in a manner that's easy for Apache newbies to understand while not boring those with some experience with it.
 The file locations given in the book are for a vanilla Apache installation and most Linux distributions tend to rearrange things a bit.
 However, that's an easy adjustment to make.
 (See our list of file locations above.)

 You can use telnet to act like a browser to test out Apache.
 You can use any computer on the same local network to run telnet and connect to port 80 (that's the port HTTP listens on) on the server to issue the commands.
-Assuming your Debian system's IP address is 192.168.1.10 the following command will connect you to the HTTP service.
-On a Windows system, click on the Start button and select Run and enter the command in the input field.
+Assuming your Debian system's IP address is 192.168.1.12 the following command will connect you to the HTTP service.
+On a Windows system, open a command prompt and enter this command: